maglub/rpi-sous-vide/README.md

 # Feedback/bugs/feature requests/Contributions

-Please provide any bug reports, feature requests or other feedback in the Issue tracker here in this project.
+Please provide any bug reports, feature requests, vulnerabilities, or other feedback in the Issue tracker here in this project.
 I happily receive contributions!

 * https://github.com/maglub/rpi-sous-vide/issues